menu close

 Understanding BPO

 Business Process Outsourcing (BPO) involves contracting specific operations processes or services to third-party providers.
 Commonly outsourced processes include payroll, customer service, and IT support.
+There are different types of BPO, such as front-office services like customer interactions and back-office services like payroll and data management.

 Benefits and challenges of BPO